python-summit/python-summit.github.io/content/pages/index.rst

 If you want to get on the waiting list, feel free to send an e-mail to `info@python-summit.ch <mailto:info@python-summit.ch?subject=Please%20put%20me%20on%20the%20waiting%20list>`__.
-We can't guarantee anything though.
+We can't guarantee the attendance though, the room size limits our options.

 A Python Conference in Switzerland
 ==================================